SaxySam/Git_Instructions/README.md

 This document outlines steps and instructions for using git to manage both solo and collaborative projects, from an explanation and setup to covering some of the most commonly encountered problems.
 It details instructions using both Visual Studio Code and the terminal, as well as instructions for the two most common repository hosting websites: GitLab (EngGit) and GitHub.
 Think of it like a cheat sheet or reference for anything git related.

 While the Visual Studio Code implementation provides a very helpful visual guide, the terminal commands often allow more control and flexibility.
-As such, some sections of this document are only able to be followed by using the terminal, as the UI lacks a direct counterpart.
+As such, some sections of this document are only able to be followed using the terminal, as the UI lacks a direct counterpart.

 > Note: Only some Visual Studio Code steps may be able to be recreated within other IDEs, while *all* terminal commands will be able to run within other IDEs or outside of one entirely.
 Keep this in mind when using different or unfamiliar software.